Words by Jill Brown

 The best words in their best order — Coleridge

-I am a student in the Master of Philosophy in Creative Writing program at the University of Queensland.
-The working title of my thesis is The Last Ballerinas: The Demise of the Prima Ballerina Assoluta and the Future of Classical Ballet.
-It compromises 2 separate but interrelated parts: a relational biography and a critical essay that explores relational biography.
+I am currently a writer and researcher in the final submission stage of a Master of Philosophy in Creative Writing at the University of Queensland.
+My thesis is entitled White Swan Black: Fonteyn, Guillem and Copeland.
+It compromises 2 separate but interrelated components: a biography of 3 dancers and a critical essay that explores the narrative theory of relational biography.

 You can see my professional experience on my LinkedIn profile.

 My website is my place for writing ad libitum.
-It offers me an outlet where I can play with some of the ideas and off-cuts that arise from researching and writing my thesis.
-Here I can wrangle my thoughts into the best prose I can.
-No client, no brief, no deadline, no supervisor — just me and the words.
+It offers me an outlet where I play with ideas and wrangle my thoughts into the best prose I can.
+No client, no brief, no deadline, no advisor — just me and the words.

 HOW TO CONTACT ME: email@example.com